latentflip/andbang-express-auth/README.md

     res.send('<a href="/auth">login</a>');
 });

-// if for routes where you want to require login add the middleware
+// For routes where you want to require login,
-// like this:
-app.get('/secured', andbangAuth.secured, function (req, res) {
+// add the middleware like this: app.get('/secured', andbangAuth.secure(), function (req, res) {
     res.send(req.session.user);
 });